English and Communication

+For Writing, we primarily follow the 'Talk 4 Writing' scheme as our main strategy.
 Children start making marks on paper at an early age and from these early mark makers we aim to develop confident and fluent writers.
 Across the school children are encouraged to write for different purposes and we constantly look to develop their vocabulary and sentence structure skills.
 Initially we teach the children to print letters using a script which will later be easy to join.
 By Year 2 children are being taught to join sets of letters and simple words.
 In KS1 the focus is on writing confidently and at length.
 In KS2 the focus is on spelling, punctuation and grammar and being able to write in a range of styles and genres.
 Our writing results are consistently above national average.
-All classes follow the new curriculum carefully.

 All of our children learn phonics through a tried and tested programme.
 The programme we use is Read Write Inc.

 Letters and Sounds Games are taught in Nursery and this consists mainly of listening games and helping children explore sounds in speech.
 Children who are ready learn to read and write one letter sounds.

 In Reception the children learn the 44 main sounds heard in the English language as well as learning tricky words.
 They use these sounds to read and write simple words and sentences.